New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Constant mean curvature surfaces in

 \section{Constant mean curvature $1/2$ surfaces in $\h^2\times\R$}

 This last section is devoted to construct \textsc{cmc} $1/2$ surfaces in $\h^2\times\R$ which have the symmetries of a tessellation of $\h^2$ by regular polygons.
-Let us introduce some background notation to study that problem.
+As we pointed out in the introduction, these surfaces arise from conjugation of minimal surfaces in the Heisenberg space.
+Recall that \textsc{cmc} $0 < H < 1/2$ surfaces in $\h^2 \times \R$ are obtained by the same procedure from minimal surfaces in the simplectic group $\Sl$, though this case is not considered in this paper.
+Let us introduce some notation to study that problem.

 \begin{lemma} Given $m,k\in\N$, there exists a tessellation of $\h^2$ by regular $m$-gons such that $k$ of them meet at each vertex if, and only if,

 Furthermore, such a tessellation is unique up to an isometry of $\h^2$.
 We will call it a $(m,k)$-tessellation. \end{lemma}